peter-bread/peter.nvim/README.md

 ```

 These files should return a table of type `vim.lsp.Config`.
-The [`nvim-lspconfig`](https://github.com/neovim/nvim-lspconfig) is used to
+The [`nvim-lspconfig`](https://github.com/neovim/nvim-lspconfig) plugin is used
-provide sane default configurations for all language servers.
+to provide sane default configurations for all language servers.
 As a user, you
 can overwrite or extend these configurations in `after/lsp/<lsp_server>.lua`.

 > [!WARNING]